LiteLLM Proxy Integration

 await worker.start()

-The worker's inference_overrides are injected into every UniversalAgent that runs on it via a ContextVar, so all LLM calls flow through the proxy.
+inference_overrides are injected via a ContextVar into every UniversalAgent that runs on the worker, so all LLM calls flow through the proxy without any per-agent configuration.

-- API keys encrypted at rest: Sagewai stores credentials with Fernet encryption in Postgres.
-LiteLLM stores provider keys server-side; virtual keys never expose the underlying provider key.
+- API keys encrypted at rest: Sagewai stores credentials with Fernet encryption in PostgreSQL.
+LiteLLM stores provider keys server-side; virtual keys never expose the underlying provider key to callers.

-- SSRF protection: The SDK validates proxy URLs to prevent server-side request forgery.
+- SSRF protection: The SDK validates proxy URLs before use.

-- Network isolation: In production, the LiteLLM proxy should only be accessible from your internal network.
-Agents and workers connect to it; it never needs public exposure.
+- Network isolation: In production, put the LiteLLM proxy inside your internal network.
+Agents and workers connect to it; it does not need a public address.

-- Virtual key scoping: Each project gets a virtual key with model allowlists and budget caps.
-A compromised key cannot access models outside its scope.
+- Virtual key scoping: Each project key has an explicit model allowlist and budget cap.
+A compromised key cannot reach models outside its scope.

-- Master key management: The LiteLLM master key should be stored in a secrets manager (GCP Secret Manager, AWS Secrets Manager, HashiCorp Vault) and injected via environment variable.
+- Master key management: Store the LiteLLM master key in a secrets manager (GCP Secret Manager, AWS Secrets Manager, HashiCorp Vault) and inject it via environment variable.

 Troubleshooting